MaterializeInc/materialize/doc/user/content/sql/create-role.md

 Unlike PostgreSQL, Materialize derives the `LOGIN` and `SUPERUSER` attributes for a role during authentication, every time that role tries to connect.
 Therefore, you cannot specify either attribute when creating a new role.
-Additionally, we do not support `CREATE USER` command, because it implies a `LOGIN` attribute for the role.
+Additionally, we do not support the `CREATE USER` command, because it implies a `LOGIN` attribute for the role.

 Unlike PostgreSQL, Materialize does not currently support `NOINHERIT`.